backdrop-contrib/getlocations/README.txt

 theme_getlocations_info() becomes MYTHEME_getlocations_info() where MYTHEME is the name of your theme.
 You can edit it there to suit your needs.

-These functions can be found in the file getlocations.theme.inc
+These functions can be found in the file getlocations.module

 Theming the content of InfoWindow or InfoBubble.
 This is done with function theme_getlocations_info()